-SW 3480 HIV and Social Work (3)
+SW 3480 Living with HIV (3)

-Explores psychosocial issues related to providing quality care to persons with HIV/AIDS and basic knowledge for assessment and intervention including assessing risk behavior, risk reduction, resource linkage, and appropriate skills for serving the vulnerable client.
+Explores psychosocial issues related to providing care to persons with HIV/AIDS.
+Includes basic knowledge for assessment and intervention including assessing risk behavior, risk reduction, resource linkage, and appropriate skills for serving the vulnerable client.
 This is a web-based course.